Tulse Hill School: Education

-In 1988, Tulse Hill School became one of the first London Boys’ Schools to acquire a Domestic Science classroom and teacher.
+In 1988, Tulse Hill School became one of the first London Boys' Schools to acquire a Domestic Science classroom and teacher.
 A workshop was converted at a cost of £50,000 to support equality of opportunity.
 Boys did a carousel of textile studies, cookery and parenthood skills.
 It also installed a second computer room to support better ICT skills.

 Another initiative was to fund an "up and coming" South London athlete called Linford Christie to act as a part-time occasional mentor to its senior sports students.
 The sixth form tertiary board voted positively to give him a £500 grant with ILEA approval.
 Linford went on to be a highly distinguished UK Olympian.

-In 1989 it created an Australian style “mini-school” where staff taught several subjects to first form pupils having moved from a house system to a year system.
-This minimised movement for younger students who said they felt very secure on the large site of 7.5 acres.
-In a two year period the roll of the school shrank from 1,100 boys to 337 who then transferred to adjacent Dick Sheppard School under a planned closure.
+In 1989 it created an Australian style "mini-school" where staff taught several subjects to first form pupils having moved from a house system to a year system.In a two year period the roll of the school shrank from 1,100 boys to 337 who then transferred to adjacent Dick Sheppard School under a planned closure.
 Technically it had become an annex of Dick Sheppard School in its last year.
-The good will between Sa’ad Khaldi and Phillip Lawrence as the respective head teachers came about because they had been colleagues in Hounslow schools previously.

-After Tulse Hill school closed, for five years a committee of former staff and governors administered a £20,000 Charifund investment with the Stock Exchange belonging to the schools’ trustees.
+After Tulse Hill school closed, for five years a committee of former staff and governors administered a £20,000 Charifund investment with the Stock Exchange belonging to the schools' trustees.
 The trust tracked former students into further or higher education.
 It offered them sizable grants of several hundred pounds towards books, travel, or study fees until the trust funds had been depleted.
-The trustees were able to record successful college and university graduations, along with some MA and MSc postgraduates.

 Throughout the school's three decades, specialist facilities in the school prepared students in engineering, building, art, music, and commercial subjects to prepare them for a variety of professions.
 Pupils were also prepared for student and craft apprenticeships.

 Catchment

 The school attendance drew from South London suburbs, including Streatham, Brixton, Herne Hill, Clapham and Brockwell Park.
-The school was located in ILEA Division 9 (Lambeth).
-Lambeth as a "narrow borough" allowed students from both Southwark and Wandsworth to attend.